Why Now is a Good Time to Create your Bucket List

 - Regularly referring to your Bucket List can also remind you to ‘seize the day’ and make the most of your life ‘in the moment’

-- Ticking off and achieving goals is satisfying, and is proven to make people feel happier
+- Ticking off and achieving goals is satisfying, and is proven to make people feel happier and grateful

 - Travelling definitely ‘broadens the mind’, presents opportunities to meet new people, and teaches you about different cultures